 This is the simplest step when learning how to build a frame.

 Just the 1×2 frame nailed to the plywood.

 Step 6: Trace image onto plywood

-This step can be done a couple of different ways.
+When you are learning to paint a sign, this step can be done a couple of different ways.

 I’m old school.
-I use carbon paper from the craft store and then tracing the image onto wood with a ball point pen.
+I use carbon paper from the craft store and then tracing the image onto wood with a ballpoint pen.

 You can also rub pencil on the back of the image and the flipping it over and tracing with a pen.
 Either way, the concept is the same.

 When you are done, you will have something that looks like this.

 Have fun.
 I just used acrylic paints from the craft store and filled in the lines.